Mailing Address:

 ERIE PA 16563

-Numerical linear algebra: study of matrix polynomials, the non-linear eigenvalue problem, and the numerical solution of polynomial roots; Algebraic graph theory: study of graphs using the algebraic properties of their associated matrices; Rankability of data: study of data and its inherent characteristics that make it more or less suitable for ranking
+Numerical linear algebra: study of matrix polynomials, the non-linear eigenvalue problem, and the numerical solution of polynomial roots; Algebraic graph theory: study of graphs and digraphs using the algebraic properties of their associated matrices; Zero forcing: study of binary coloring games on graphs and related graph parameters.

 On the Laplacian spread of digraphs, Linear Algebra and its Applications - May, 2023